CaptainCow95/Database/README.md

 - <b>Port:</b> The port this node will run on.
 - <b>Location:</b> (Planned, not yet implemented) The location of the storage node, used by the controllers in combination with their RedundantNodesPerLocation setting.
 - <b>CanBecomePrimary:</b> (Planned, not yet implemented) A true or false value that indicates whether this storage node can become a primary storage node, or if it must always remain a replica for all of the chunks that it contains.
-- <b>Weight:</b> (Not yet implemented, trivial to do) The weight of the storage node compared to other nodes.
+- <b>Weight:</b> The weight of the storage node compared to other nodes.
 This will determine how many chunks are stored on this node compared to others.
 For example, a node with a weight of 2 will contain roughly twice as many chunks as a node with a weight of 1 when the database is fully balanced.
 - <b>LogLevel:</b> Denotes the detail level of the logging.
 The options from least logging to most logging are as follows: Error, Warning, Info, Debug.

 #### Query Node Settings